 In the early days of social media, content moderation was hidden away, even disavowed.
 But the illusion of the open platform has, in recent years, begun to crumble.
 Today, content moderation has never been more important, or more controversial.
 In Custodians of the Internet, Tarleton Gillespie investigates how social media platforms police what we post online – and the societal impact of these decisions.

-“I have been writing about the impact of platforms and the digital transformation for fifteen years,” said Gillespie.
+“I've been writing about the impact of platforms and the digital transformation for fifteen years,” said Gillespie.
 “This book explains how content moderation works: how the platforms think of their responsibilities, the way they create and articulate the rules, the labor behind the scenes, and recent efforts to automate it all.”
 Based on interviews with content moderators, creators, and consumers, this book contributes to the current debates about the public responsibilities of platforms, be it about harassment, data privacy, or political propaganda.

 Gillespie argues that content moderation still receives too little public scrutiny.
 How and why platforms moderate can shape societal norms and alter the contours of public discourse, cultural production, and the fabric of society.